Huntingfield, Suffolk

 Huntingfield distinctive village sign was designed by a local resident in 2005.

-Huntingfield is a village near the B1117 road, in the East Suffolk district, in the county of Suffolk, England.
+Huntingfield is a village and civil parish near the B1117 road, in the East Suffolk district, in the county of Suffolk, England.
 The village is close to the source of the River Blyth and the parish is 12 miles from the seaside town of Southwold.
 Nearby settlements include the town of Halesworth and the villages of Walpole, Heveningham, Cookley and Laxfield.

 History

 In 1870–72 John Marius Wilson described Huntingfield as,"a village and a parish in Blything district, Suffolk.
 The village stands 4½ miles SW of Halesworth r. station.
 The parish comprises 2,134 acres; and its post town is Halesworth".Huntingfield was listed in the Domesday Book in the Hundred of Blything.
 The parish was written in the Domesday Book as Huntingafelda.

 Data from the first UK census in 1801 is available for the parish of Huntingfield.
 In 1801 it was recorded the population of Huntingfield was 373.
 The highest population was recorded in 1851, with a population of 411.
 However, since then, the population has slowly declined.
 The census data showed the population in 2011 in Huntingfield was 188.
 This data is shown in the graph below and shows the total population of Huntingfield from 1801 to 2011.

 Housing records for Huntingfield from 1831 to 1961 show the number of houses vacant and occupied during this time.
 The number of vacant houses in Huntingfield went from zero to five, with the highest number of houses occupied in 1851.